-Prerequisite: MATH 1113 College Algebra with a grade of "C" or better.
+Prerequisite: MATH 1113 College Algebra with a grade of "C" or better or MATH 1213 Real World Math with a grade of "C" or better.

 This course is designed for teacher candidates to gain the necessary pedagogic skills to teach elementary and middle school mathematics with accuracy and precision.
 Topics covered included sets; logic; whole number operations, including mental estimation techniques; and number theory.